Vocal, Choral & Opera

 Applicants must have completed undergraduate level language courses in at least two of three target languages (Italian, German, French), as well as the equivalent of three semesters of diction for singers (English, Italian, German, French).
 Opportunity is given to make up deficiencies but such courses cannot be applied to the Master’s degree.

-Five (5) copies of an audition repertoire list.
+1) One copy of an audition repertoire list.

-A copy of previous recital program(s).
+2) One copy of your previous recital programs.

-What to sing at the audition
+What to include on your audition

 The repertoire offered should include a minimum of six (6) selections.
 ALL selections should be performed from memory.